 Wildlife conservation is an issue that needs attention every day.

-The challenges that wildlife are facing are often large and complex- it’s normal for individuals to feel powerless.
+The threats weighing on wildlife are often large and complex, so much so individuals might feel powerless about them.
 However, every person’s small actions add up to a much larger solution – making the difference between a species surviving or disappearing forever.

 Just #DoOneThingToday to make a difference and help wildlife conservation.

-Set a Goal - Live your daily life with the smallest negative impact on the environment, wildlife and their habitats.
+Set a Goal – Live your daily life with the smallest negative impact on the environment, wildlife, their habitats, or the planet’s biodiversity.